Inflammation of the Glandula Analis (Anal Gland Inflammation) in Dogs

 The anal glands are paired structures that secrete fluids.
 These glands have played a role in communication and marking in dogs by releasing a specific secretion that is released during defecation.

-Normally, the anal glands are emptied naturally with each bowel movement.
-However, if the stool does not have the correct consistency or the glands are blocked, the secretion can accumulate.
-This accumulation can lead to inflammation and infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. of the glands.
+Normally, the anal glands are naturally emptied with each bowel movement.
+However, if the stool does not have the correct consistency or the glands are blocked, a build-up of secretion can occur.
+This accumulation can lead to Inflammatory conditions and infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. of the glands.

-One of the most common causes of anal gland inflammation is inadequate emptying of the glands due to soft stools.
-Factors such as inadequate fiber intake or DiarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems. can contribute to this.
-In addition, allergies, Overweight, and genetic factors can also play a role.
+One of the most common causes of anal gland inflammation is insufficient emptying of the glands due to soft stools.
+Factors such as insufficient fiber intake or DiarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems. can contribute.
+Similarly, allergies, Overweight, and genetic factors can also play a role.

 Symptoms